“The first requisite of a good citizen in this Republic of ours is that he shall be able and willing to pull his weight.” – Theodore Roosevelt

 Strong personal values have a ripple effect.
 A good neighbor often becomes an upstanding member of the local community, working to better their hometown and inspiring others to do the same.

 Good character is the starting point for constructive civic involvement.
-A moral compass steers the individual in the right way.
-Without good character, even the most well-meaning citizen can be led astray…and the results can be disastrous.
+Without a strong moral foundation, even the most well-meaning citizen can be led astray…and the results can be disastrous.

 One of the most important ways that parents can instill good character in their children is to have good character themselves.
-If a parent lives a charactered life, the child will see good moral choices, self-control, honesty, a sincere concern for others, etc. as a way of life.
+If a parent lives a charactered life, the child will see good moral choices, self-control, honesty, and a sincere concern for others as a way of life.

-Parents can also work with their children, teaching them specific character traits.
-This builds their moral compasses piece by piece.
-Children need to be shown how to properly respond in a variety of situations doesn’t just happen—it either comes through the “school of hard knocks” or by kids listening to the careful training of their parents.
+Parents can also work with their children, teaching them specific character traits and building their moral compasses piece by piece.
+Knowing how to properly respond in a variety of situations doesn’t just happen—it either comes through the “school of hard knocks” or by kids listening to the careful training of their parents.

 Parents should also encourage their children.
 If the child has a difficult day, parents should come alongside them to encourage, discipline, and teach that little person.
 Children need to be shown how to acknowledge the mistakes or the negatives, but also how to look for ways to make the best of the moments that they have.